sensu/sensu-docs/content/sensu-go/6.7/sensu-plus.md

 ### Configure a pipeline

+Sensu [pipelines][8] use event filters, mutators, and handlers as the building blocks for event processing workflows.
-With your handler definition configured, you’re ready to create a [pipeline][8] with a workflow that references your sumo_logic_http_metrics handler.
+With your handler definition configured, you’re ready to create a pipeline with a workflow that references your sumo_logic_http_metrics handler.

-{{% notice note %}}
-**NOTE**: Sensu pipelines use event filters, mutators, and handlers as the building blocks for event processing workflows.
-Read the [pipeline reference](../observability-pipeline/observe-process/pipelines/) for detailed information about pipelines.
-{{% /notice %}}

 To configure event processing via your sumo_logic_http_metrics handler, add this example pipeline definition.
 This pipeline includes a workflow with your sumo_logic_http_metrics handler, along with Sensu's built-in [has_metrics event filter][12] to ensure that the workflow only processes events that contain metrics: